 Chief Communications Officer

-David Morse is Chief Communications Officer for The Atlantic Philanthropies.
-He is based in the New York office.
+David Morse was Chief Communications Officer for The Atlantic Philanthropies through June 2017.
+He was based in the New York office.

-His responsibilities include developing and managing communication strategy for the organization.
-Mr. Morse counsels senior leadership on a broad range of strategic external communications, media and other issues; oversees program and legacy communication initiatives and the website.
+His responsibilities included developing and managing communication strategy for the organization.
+Mr. Morse counseled senior leadership on a broad range of strategic external communications, media and other issues and oversaw program and legacy communication initiatives and the website.